21+ Interesting Facts About Gorillas. Relation to humans, diet, habitat, strength & more

 7. Are Gorillas Aggressive?

-While gorillas in movies are sometimes portrayed as dangerous creatures, they are in fact very calm and gentle.
+Even though gorillas in movies are sometimes portrayed as dangerous creatures, they are very calm and gentle.
 There is a reason why most people who have been around them refer to gorillas as gentle giants.

 On a gorilla trekking trip, you are usually accompanied by a ranger who ensures that you keep some social distance from the gorillas, but if they come towards you, the general rule is to stay calm and in one place.